erayakpinar/HTML-Materials/README.md

-This repo for memorize HTML and CSS feautures.
+This repo for memorize HTML and CSS features.
 All thing i have done it with SuperSimpleDev HTML-CSS course.